alex/letsencrypt-aws/README.md

 If you add the `--persistent` flag it will run forever, rather than just once.
 This is useful for production environments.

+If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as `alexgaynor/letsencrypt-aws`.

 ## Operational Security

 Keeping the source of your certificates secure is, for obvious reasons,